Twins and handedness: Twins and singletons left hand prevalence

-Dizygotic Twins and Monozygotic Twins Prevalence for Left Handedness
+Dizygotic twins and monozygotic twins prevalence for left handedness

 Unlike monozygotic twins, dizygotic twins result from the fertilization of two eggs by two separate sperms within the same pregnancy.
 This causes the set of twins to have genetic variations, so their genetic information is unique from one another.
 In studies conducted between 1924 and 1976, there were more left-handed monozygotic twins.
-Specifically, 15 percent of monozygotic twins were left-handed while 13 percent of dizygotic twins were left-handed.
+Specifically, 15% of monozygotic twins were left-handed while 13% of dizygotic twins were left-handed.
 In another study, the frequency of right-handed and left-handed pairs of dizygotic twins is about 23%, while twins with both individuals displaying left-handedness are less than 4% and the frequency of pairs of monozygotic twins in which only one twin is left-handed is about 21% and in which both twins are left-handed is less than 4%.
 However, there was no difference in the handedness frequency between monozygotic and dizygotic twins.

 Currently, there is not much evidence to further prove the idea that monozygotic twins have a higher prevalence for left-handedness using the pathological left-handedness syndrome because of the improvements within medicine causing a decrease in birth defects and complications.
 In a recent analysis, it was even determined that there is no specific developmental complication that contributes to the higher prevalence of left-handedness between monozygotic and dizygotic twins.

 There is no conclusive evidence to support the idea that a certain type of twin may have a higher prevalence of left-handedness because the results from studies conducted contradict one another.
 Even studies analyzing how gender within monozygotic and dizygotic populations may have a prevalence for left-handedness, some found that males have a higher prevalence while other studies show that gender does not have an impact on handedness.
 Further studies addressing the topic need to be performed to come to a conclusive answer on whether a type of twin or gender affects handedness.
 Although there are many theories, such as cerebral symmetry, the reason has not been conclusively proven.